ishai-masada/homework/2021-02-12/readme.md

 session.commit()
 ```

-Lastly, if you want to remove a rows from the database you can do this:
+Lastly, if you want to remove a row from the database you can do this:

 ``` python3
 session.remove(dale)